SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 2.1 CircuitBreaker

-### New Features for version 2.0

-* Autofac support

-### Package Organization and Name Changes in version 2.0

-As described in the general release notes above, these are now the names of the Steeltoe Circuit breaker packages: `Steeltoe.CircuitBreaker.HystrixBase`, `Steeltoe.CircuitBreaker.HystrixCore`, `Steeltoe.CircuitBreaker.HystrixAutofac`, `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` and `Steeltoe.CircuitBreaker.Hystrix.MetricsStreamCore`
+As described in the general release notes above, these are now the names of the Steeltoe Circuit breaker packages: `Steeltoe.CircuitBreaker.HystrixBase`, `Steeltoe.CircuitBreaker.HystrixCore`, `Steeltoe.CircuitBreaker.HystrixAutofac`, `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` and `Steeltoe.CircuitBreaker.Hystrix.MetricsStreamCore`.

 ## 2.2 Common